drewrisinger/artiq/doc/manual/management_system.rst

 Basics
 ------

-To use hardware resources more efficiently, potentially compute-intensive pre-computation and analysis phases of other experiments is executed in parallel with the body of the current experiment that accesses the hardware.
+To use hardware resources more efficiently, potentially compute-intensive pre-computation and analysis phases of other experiments are executed in parallel with the body of the current experiment that accesses the hardware.

 .. seealso:: These steps are implemented in :class:`~artiq.language.environment.Experiment`.
 However, user-written experiments should usually derive from (sub-class) :class:`artiq.language.environment.EnvExperiment`.